The Payments tool allows you to accept payments from your customers quickly, easily, and securely.

-Bank Accounts and Scheduling shows you the bank account you have connected, as well as your payout schedule.
-If you need to modify what bank account receives your payout, you can modify that here.
-If you would like to change your payout schedule, and say, change your payout date from every day to once a week, use the dropdown here to select a different payout schedule.
+- Bank Accounts and Scheduling shows you the bank account you have connected, as well as your payout schedule.
+If you need to modify what bank account receives payouts, you can modify that here.
+If you would like to change your payout schedule (for example, changing your payout date from every day to once a week), use the dropdown here to select a different payout schedule.

 - E-Commerce Integrations will provide you with a Merchant Account ID that you can copy and paste into the settings of a third-party e-commerce provider to link it with Marketing 360® Payments.

 - The Manage Payment Devices section is where you can add a new Marketing 360® Terminal or manage your existing card readers.
 How to connect a Marketing 360® Terminal to Payments.